Optimal subgroup selection: Introduction

 The second term in the sum reflects the parametric rate, which corresponds to the difficulty of uniformly estimating the population measure of sets in a Vapnik--Chervonenkis class $\mathcal{A}$.
 The primary interest, however, is in the first term in the sum, which reveals an intricate interplay between the distributional parameters, the sample size and the significance level.

+As mentioned above, the algorithm that achieves the upper bound in Theorem~\ref{thm:minimaxRate} takes $\holderConstant$ and $\holderExponent$ as inputs.
+In Section~\ref{Sec:Adaptation}, therefore, we describe how these parameters can be chosen in a data-driven manner.
+Since Proposition~\ref{prop:lipschitzNotEnoughForConsistency} reveals the impossibility of adaptation in full generality, in Section~\ref{SubSec:lambda}, we impose mild additional regularity conditions on our classes, and show that under a sample size condition, we can with high probability estimate the H\"older constant of the regression function to within a factor of 2.
+Moreover, in Section~\ref{SubSec:beta}, we show that under a self-similarity condition, we can also estimate $\holderExponent$ accurately, so that under a sample size condition, our fully data-driven algorithm maintains Type I error control, and has the same regret as the original algorithm up to a sub-logarithmic factor.

-A limitation of our construction for the upper bound that follows from Propositions~\ref{thm:typeIControl} and~\ref{thm:powerBound} is that it is unable to take advantage of higher orders of smoothness beyond $\holderExponent = 1$.
+A limitation of our constructions for the upper bounds in Sections~\ref{Sec:MainResults} and~\ref{Sec:Adaptation} are that they are unable to take advantage of higher orders of smoothness beyond $\holderExponent = 1$.
 To overcome this, in Section~\ref{Sec:HigherOrder}, we introduce a modified algorithm based on a local polynomial approximation of the regression function, and prove in Theorem~\ref{Thm:minimaxRateHOS} that this new construction both respects the Type I error at significance level $\alpha$ and has a regret of optimal order~\eqref{Eq:OptimalOrder} for general smoothness $\beta \in (0,\infty)$.
 The price we pay for this is a stronger assumption on the marginal feature distribution: we now ask for it to have a well-behaved density with respect to Lebesgue measure (though we do not require this density to be bounded away from zero on its support).

 The lower bound constructions for Theorems~\ref{thm:minimaxRate} and~\ref{Thm:minimaxRateHOS} are addressed in Section~\ref{Sec:LowerBound}.
 They involve three different finite collections of distributions within our classes, each designed to highlight different aspects of the challenge.
 The first is a two-point construction, with both distributions having regression functions that are close to $\tau$ on disconnected regions, but with each such function only being uniformly above $\tau$ on one of these regions; this identifies the dependence of the lower bound on $\alpha$.
 The second extends this construction to many distributions, each having its own region where the regression function is uniformly above~$\tau$, which underlines the necessity of the logarithmic factor in $n$ in~\eqref{Eq:OptimalOrder}.
 Finally, the third family, which identifies the parametric rate, is another two-point construction with a shared regression function, but whose marginal feature distributions assign slightly different masses to the different connected components of the $\tau$-super level set of this regression function.